bitwalker/distillery/docs/Plugins.md

 ### after_assembly

-Executed after the release is assembled in `rel/<release_name>`, but prior to being archived.
+Executed after the release is assembled in `output_dir`, but prior to being archived.
 Useful if you want to manipulate the release in some way after assembly.
 This callback also receives a `Release` struct.